-A 3-year National Savings Investment Bond will be introduced from spring 2017, with an indicative rate of 2.2%.
-The bond will offer the flexibility to save between £100 and £3,000 and will be available to those aged 16 or over.
+A 3-year National Savings Investment Bond is now available providing a yield of 2.2%.
+The bond offers the flexibility to save between £100 and £3,000 and is available to those aged 16 or over.

 Although the products on offer from National Savings are unlikely to be at the cutting edge, a tax free return of, say, 1.5% is equivalent to 2.5% for someone paying higher rate tax (40%) or 2.7% for someone paying the additional rate tax (45%).
 Premium bonds may be quoted as offering a low 'interest equivalent', but there is a chance at winning a tax free million.

 Those with a lump sum to invest might consider an investment bond.
 This is a life insurance product and the norm is to draw an annual tax free sum equal to 5% of the original investment for the life of the bond.
 On maturity, usually after 20 years, any surplus is taxable, but with a credit for basic rate tax.
 Higher rate tax might be payable, but 'top slicing' relief might apply.